hcote/highlighter-chrome-extension/README.md

   - "Download the jQuery library from jQuery.com".
   - If you highlight the second "jQuery", the stored value will be of the first instance.
   - This is because the indexOf value that I store returns after the first match
+  - PLAN - start counting index of after the span tag
 2. cannot highlight across block elements (if you drag highlight from an h2 into a p tag only the h2 will register)
 3. IN PROGRESS: Allow users to choose the highlight color
   - Currently hard-coded